 - This legally required statement verifies the testing method used to determine nutritional adequacy.

-- The statement indicates whether the food provides complete and balanced nutrition for a specific lifestage of your pet (growth, adult, pregnant/nursing), or if the product is nutritionally adequate for all lifestages.
+- The statement indicates whether the food provides complete and balanced nutrition for a specific lifestage of your dog (growth, adult, pregnant/nursing), or if the product is nutritionally adequate for all lifestages.

 - Beware if the package states the food supports "all lifestages."
 The product likely contains excessive levels of some nutrients necessary for the most demanding lifestage, which is growth.
-For example, it might contain higher levels of protein and calcium for puppies and kittens, but those levels are inappropriate for an adult or senior pet.
+For example, it might contain higher levels of protein and calcium for puppies, but those levels are inappropriate for an adult or senior dog.